- physically includes the ability to do work, has become the decisive driving force of industrial society.

 - Solar, wind as hopefuls remain in single-digit percentages

 - Coal, oil and gas dominate, nuclear power no alternative

-- Biomass is only available for energy use to a limited extent, hydropower will soon be exhausted.
+- Biomass is only available for energy use to a limited extent, hydropower to a large extent exhausted.

 - the immediate slowing down of the steeply growing energy consumption (which cannot be covered efficiently and effectively by renewables).

 - the reduction of energy consumption and energy demand through clever avoidance strategies, sufficiency and energy efficiency (according to the motto “the kilowatt hour not used is the most sustainable!”)

 - the coverage of a reduced residual demand through efficient, effective use and expansion of renewable energies.

 - on the rational use of energy and the use of alternative energy sources in buildings